oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   0xA2 Wildcard Subscriptions not supported

-When a Client detects a Malformed Packet or Protocol Error, and a Reason Code is given in the specification, it SHOULD close the Network Connection.
-In the case of an error in an AUTH packet it MUST send a DISCONNECT packet containing the reason code, before deleting the Virtual Connection.
-In the case of an error in any other packet it SHOULD send a DISCONNECT packet containing the reason code.
-Use Reason Code 0x81 (Malformed Packet) or 0x82
-(Protocol Error) unless a more specific Reason Code has been defined in section 3.14.2.1 [[Disconnect Reason Code]{.underline}](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Disconnect_Reason_Code).
+[When a Client detects a Malformed Packet or Protocol Error associated with a Virtual Connection it SHOULD send a DISCONNECT packet containing an appropriate Reason Code and MUST delete the associated Virtual Connection.]{.mark} Use Reason Code 0x81 (Malformed Packet) or 0x82 (Protocol Error) unless a more specific Reason Code has been defined in section 3.14.2.1 [[Disconnect Reason Code]{.underline}](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Disconnect_Reason_Code).

-[When a Server detects a Malformed Packet or Protocol Error, and a Reason Code is given in the specification, it MUST close the Virtual
-Connection]{.mark} \[MQTT-4.13.1-1\].
-In the case of an error in a CONNECT packet it MAY send a CONNACK packet containing the Reason Code.
-In the case of an error in any other packet it SHOULD send a DISCONNECT packet containing the Reason Code.
+[When a Server detects a Malformed Packet or Protocol Error for any packet except ADVERTISE, SEARCHGW, GWINFO, PUBWOS and CONNECT, the Server SHOULD send a DISCONNECT packet with an appropriate Reason Code and MUST delete the associated Virtual Connection if one exists.]{.mark} \[MQTT-4.13.1-1\] In the case of an error in a CONNECT packet it MAY send a CONNACK packet containing the Reason Code.
 Use Reason Code 0x81 (Malformed Packet) or 0x82
 (Protocol Error) unless a more specific Reason Code has been defined in [[section 3.2.2.2 - Connect Reason Code]{.underline}](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Connect_Reason_Code) or in section [[3.14.2.1 -- Disconnect Reason
 Code]{.underline}](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Disconnect_Return_codes).
 There are no consequences for other